Claude for Lawyers

 Discovery Review and Document Analysis

 Document review in discovery is another area where Claude provides immediate value.
-While Claude cannot replace a full document review platform for privilege logging across thousands of documents, it excels at analyzing smaller sets of critical documents — identifying key themes, flagging responsive content, and extracting relevant facts for deposition preparation.
+Although Claude cannot replace a full document review platform for privilege logging across thousands of documents, it excels at analyzing smaller sets of critical documents — identifying key themes, flagging responsive content, and extracting relevant facts for deposition preparation.

 Limitations Every Litigator Must Know